Robert Farber (photographer): 1970s and 80s

 Farber's first book Images of Woman, published in 1976, was a series of delicate, painterly, and sensual female nudes in naturally-lit interiors and impressionistic landscapes that outlined an aesthetic vision that evolved in parallel with his fashion/commercial career.
 The book caught the eyes of publishers, advertising art directors and gallerists that led to new commercial assignments and fine art exhibitions.
-When working with more erotic publications, such as Playboy and Penthouse, Farber often chose to publish under different names to not to affect his growing reputation as a fine art photographer.
+When working with more erotic publications, such as Playboy and Penthouse, Farber often chose to publish under different names so as not to affect his growing reputation as a fine art photographer.

 In the late 1970s and throughout the 1980s he was shooting with major fashion clients such as Bloomingdales, Saks Fifth Avenue, Macy's, Bill Blass, Anne Taylor, Christian Dior, Geoffrey Beene, Loden Frey, L'Oreal, Gillette, Revlon, Wrangler, ABC, Paramount Pictures, amongst others; with magazines GQ, Vogue, Elle, Esquire, Playboy, Viva, Cosmopolitan, and Vanity Fair; and with top supermodels Beverly Johnson, Gia Carangi, Linda Evangelista, Carol Alt, Christie Brinkley, Janice Dickinson, and Iman.

 Farber's experiences in fashion resulted in the publication of his next two books, Professional Fashion Photography (1978) and The Fashion Photographer (1982).
 Both explored the creative process by going behind the scenes at fashion shoots and documenting how to work with clients.
 These large format books served Farber well, helping to escalate his reputation in fashion photography as well as enable him to publish an atmospheric collection of new works, Moods (1980), his first book to combine still lives, landscapes, and nudes.

 In the early 1980s Farber was approached by musicians and video producers to adapt his visual style to motion pictures.
 In 1985 he directed his first music video, "Rumours of You" by Aldo Nova that led to his own experiments with long-form film.
 He went on to direct national and international television commercials for clients such as Wrangler, Toyota, Loden Frey, and Neutrogena, and later signed with The Gersh Agency.

 His fifth book Farber Nudes (1983) attracted the eyes of Doubleday senior editor and former first lady Jacqueline Kennedy Onassis.
 She arranged a meeting to discuss a potential collaboration and Farber showed her recent photographs he had taken around the French Riviera that included many seaside images.
 Mrs. Onassis was entranced by them and said, "Let's call the book ‘By The Sea’ and add images from various parts of the world."
 The book exhibited a unique concept: Farber asked colleagues and friends what their feelings were to be by the sea and their thoughts were published in their own hand writing adjacent to his photographs.
 A wide range of people were asked, from a commercial clam digger to famous celebrities.
 First published in 1987, then revised for paperback in 1994, ‘’By The Sea’’ went on to win the Art Director's Award for Color Photography with designer Larry Vigon.

 Throughout the 1980s, seventy-three of Farber's images were published into posters and distributed worldwide.